MikeyOnyedika/learning-expressjs/README.md

 ```

 ### serving static files
-> Static files are just files that their content doesnt every change. eg. a static html file, etc.
+> Static files are just files that their content doesn't ever change. eg. a static html file, etc.

 ```js
 app.use(express.static('public')); //serves all the files found in the 'public' folder